joshburrowes/RM.Mars.ParcelTracking/README.md

    - Add versioning for breaking changes.
    - Add pagination, filtering, and sorting for list endpoints.

+7. **Solution Architecture:**
+   - Separate into API, Application, Domain, Infrastructure layers using separate projects in the solution for better separation of concerns.

 ## Design Assumptions & Shortcuts

-- Single project for simplicity.
+- Single project for simplicity, reduces amount of boilerplate code.
 - File-based JSON doc "database", allows persistence between runs, easier to refactor for production using CosmosDB.
 - No authentication required.
 - Next launch data stored in appsettings config hard-coded, would need to be updated in reality would store in a db.
 - No pagination/filtering on GET all parcels endpoint.
 - No rate limiting.
 - No API versioning.
-- Added a lastUpdatedUtc field to the parcel model to help with concurrency if this were to be extended.
+- Added a lastUpdated field to the parcel model to help with concurrency if this were to be extended.

 ## AI Tool Usage

+### Tools Used:
+- GitHub Copilot (GPT-5, GPT-5 mini)
+- ChatGPT (free)

+### What they were used for:
 - GitHub Copilot was used for drafting documentation, including the README and the xml summaries on the classes.
-- GitHub Copilot was used for adding some more in-depth testing, including an end-to-end happy path test, and serialization tests.
+- GitHub Copilot was used for adding some more in-depth testing, including an end-to-end happy path test, and some serialization tests.
+- GitHub Copliot was used for extending unit tests of core services to cover more edge-cases
 - ChatGPT was used to breakdown the requirments into separate epics and stories (explicitly avoiding solutionising to avoid it providing any logic suggestions).
 - GitHub Copilot was used to generate a util for json serialization of DateTime properties.